Call4Cloud | MMP-C | Autopilot | Device Preparation

 Microsoft Update Catalog

-And with this update downloaded you could exactly do the same as you did with the latest Windows 10 21H2 build.
-Just like with Windows 10, please make sure you have downloaded the latest Windows 11 Build to slipstream this update into !
+With this update downloaded, you could do exactly the same as you did with the latest Windows 10 21H2 build.
+Just like with Windows 10, please make sure you have downloaded the latest Windows 11 Build to slipstream this update into!

 4. The Results